Photo showing a group of yellow spheres in different sizes suspended in mid-air against a yellow background.

 Balancing saving for multiple goals

 Sticking to a budget is an important step if you're planning to put your money toward multiple goals.
-Over the past 2 years, inflation has put a strain on budgets, making it harder to pay down debts and save.
+Over the past 3 years, inflation has put a strain on budgets, making it harder to pay down debts and save.
 One technique that can work as a helpful budgeting guide is the 50/30/20 rule.
+With this approach, you'd allocate up to 50% of your budget to necessities and up to 30% for nonessential spending, leaving you around 20% for savings or debt repayment.
 Give it a try to ensure you're setting aside money to efficiently pay off debts and save.

 Whether you're saving for a child's education, a down payment on a house, your retirement, or something else, it's important to turn your goals into an investment plan.
 A simple way to get started is to automate your savings by having money automatically transferred into your account on a set schedule.